cloud-gov/product/DeliveryProcess.md

 ### Column sequence

-**Features** progress through these columns in the Feature Kanban on the [the Program collection](https://favro.com/organization/1e11108a2da81e3bd7153a7a/0b64f44bc57f65052fad8244):

-- Funnel (to note that we have heard about the need but otherwise not advanced it)
-- Analysis (where we explore our options for overall UX and implementation, and set objective metrics and outcomes)
-- Backlog (when the feature is basically well-understood at a high level and awaits squad-level attention)
-- Implementing (while implementation is in progress)
-- Verifying (while they are being evaluated as delivering their intended benefit, open to customer feedback)
-- Done (when they are confirmed as meeting their target, and no longer a focus)

-Features are also tracked against the Program Increment (PI) where we suspect they'll be delivered based on our best understanding of our current priorities and progress.

-**Stories** progress through these columns (although there is some variation from squad to squad):
+Stories progress through these columns (although there is some variation from squad to squad):

 - Triage (where reported issues, and newly-identified stories appear)
 - Backlog (when they are sequenced alongside other stories prioritized for attention)